Wappsto/arduino_wappstoiot/README.md

 # arduino_wappstoiot

+_This is an early version of the library, so the interface may still change at certain points.
+We will try to keep the changes to a minimum, if possible._

 A general rule that you should be aware of, is that that "name" for device and value object have extra functionality.

 The library will ask Wappsto if an device/value exist with that name before creating it, so it will link to the right value.
 If nothing have this name a new will be created.
 If a parent have multiple children with the same name the library will choose the first available.